Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 The two most popular web browsers by a landslide are Google Chrome and Apple Safari.
 They offer users an effortless browsing experience and come fully integrated into Android and Apple devices.
 However, neither is great for online privacy.
 To protect yourself while browsing, you’ll want to look for a service that offers secure add-ons, encryption, and built-in ad blockers.
 Some of the best web browsers for privacy include Firefox, Tor, and DuckDuckGo.

 Mozilla Firefox is a secure web browser with frequent updates and patches.
 While not the perfect out-of-the-box service, it offers additional browser add-ons to bolster your online privacy.
 Because the Mozilla Foundation is a non-profit, Firefox also has no incentive to sell any of your personal data.
-We recommend using Firefox for everyday web browsing.
+We recommend using Firefox for everyday web browsing along with a VPN for Firefox.

 Endorsed by Edward Snowden himself, Tor (also known as The Onion Router) is best for users in need of an extra layer of anonymity.
 It uses an in-house connection protocol called onion routing, which reroutes users’ data packets through three different nodes (i.e. routers).
 It also deploys the software extension NoScript to wipe any prior web traffic to ensure the tracks of your browsing history are covered.
 Since this routing technique takes longer than regular connections, it tends to slow down users’ speeds.
 For this reason, we recommend using Tor for activities like browsing or reading online rather than streaming.